mhkarimi1383/pg_pro/README.md

 As for loadbalancing goes that's great to loadbalance connections to servers in a smart way (By understanding what is the query)

 For caching I want to make it posible to use any kind of caching for your database, since postgresql caching parameters are so hard to configure them in a good way.

+## How the loadbalancer works

+When project starts it will make a connection pool to each server that is listed in the `config.yaml` file

+when a quey came, it will parse given query, then it will return an error to user (if there is an error in the query)

+when we know the type of the query (read or write), we will select one of the servers to loadbalance between them

+## Configuration

+Checkout `config.yaml` file this file could be in one of theas directories:

+- /etc/pg_pro/
+- $HOME/.pg_pro
+- $PWD